HomeLatest NewsCyber SecurityAI firms risk data exposure through leaked credentials on GitHub, says Keeper Security CISO

 Advertisement

-“The Wiz findings serve as a reminder that as technology becomes more intelligent and interconnected, security must advance at the same pace,” Barney said.
+“The Wiz findings serve as a reminder that as becomes more intelligent and interconnected, security must advance at the same pace,” Barney said.
 “The fundamentals still apply: know what identities exist, understand what they can access and ensure those privileges are tightly governed.”

 Get the day's headlines from Tech Observer straight in your inbox